sendbird-graveyard/SendBird-iOS/README.md

 ## Introduction

 [SendBird](https://sendbird.com) provides the chat API and SDK for your app enabling real-time communication among your users.
 These samples introduce various applications based on SendBird SDK.
 Refer to the following applications.
 - [Swift Basic Sample](#Swift-Basic-Sample): The project is a sample application composed of common chat features.
-You can make various channels(group channel, open channel) and send(or receive) messages in the sample.
-This sample is written with swift and is based on [SendBird SDK](https://github.com/sendbird/sendbird-ios-framework).
+You can make various channels(group channel and open channel) and send(or receive) messages in the sample.
+This sample is written in Swift with [SendBird SDK](https://github.com/sendbird/sendbird-ios-framework).
 - [Objective-C Basic Sample](#Objective-C-Basic-Sample): The project is a sample application composed of common chat features.
-You can make various channels(group channel, open channel) and send(or receive) messages in the sample.
-This sample is written with objective-C and is based on [SendBird SDK](https://github.com/sendbird/sendbird-ios-framework).
+You can make various channels(group channel and open channel) and send(or receive) messages in the sample.
+This sample is written in Objective-C with [SendBird SDK](https://github.com/sendbird/sendbird-ios-framework).
 - [SyncManager Sample](#SyncManager-Sample): The project is a sample application composed of common chat features, especially local cache.
-This sample saves SendBird data in the device database to allow caching and faster data loading.
-We provides the same project in two languages, swift and objective-C. And the sample is based on [SendBird SyncManager SDK](https://github.com/sendbird/sendbird-syncmanager-ios) as well as [SendBird SDK](https://github.com/sendbird/sendbird-ios-framework).
-You can learn more about syncmanager from [SyncManager sample's ReadMe](https://github.com/sendbird/SendBird-iOS/blob/master/syncmanager/README.md)
+This sample saves group channels and messages of SendBird in the local database to allow caching and faster data loading.
+This sample is written in Swift with [SendBird SyncManager SDK](https://github.com/sendbird/sendbird-syncmanager-ios) and [SendBird SDK](https://github.com/sendbird/sendbird-ios-framework).
+You can learn more about SyncManager from [SyncManager document](https://docs.sendbird.com/ios/sync_manager_getting_started).
 - [Legacy Basic Sample](#Legacy-Basic-Sample): The legacy project is a sample application composed of common chat features.
 We recommend you to use upper new projects.
 We don't support this sample anymore.

 ## Quick Start

 ### [Swift Basic Sample](https://github.com/sendbird/SendBird-iOS-Swift/tree/2e03a93c08b4a119b4f5e18965a5dc087d050ca1)
 This sample is linked with git submodule.
-You can clone the prject directly in [the swift basic sample submodule repository](https://github.com/sendbird/SendBird-iOS-Swift/tree/2e03a93c08b4a119b4f5e18965a5dc087d050ca1).
-Or you can pull by submodule command after clone this git repository.
+You can clone the prject directly in [the Swift basic sample submodule repository](https://github.com/sendbird/SendBird-iOS-Swift).
+Or you can pull it using submodule command after clone this git repository.
 ```
 // clone this repository
 git clone git@github.com:sendbird/SendBird-iOS.git

-// clone only swift basic sample
+// clone only Swift basic sample
 git submodule update --init ./basic/Swift

 // Or you can clone all submodule's repositories